Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
-Seedbed preparation and irrigation setup are critical.
-Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
+After grading, soil amendments should be applied based on laboratory testing—lime to adjust pH, compost to increase organic matter, and sand to improve drainage.
+The seedbed must be prepared and irrigation coordinated for optimal establishment.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours, with mulching or erosion blankets on slopes.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
 The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
-Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years.
+Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Hanover, MA?